 The Commission is not prepared to issue any directives with respect to net metering in the context of this generic system extension hearing.
-The Commission is interested in exploring this concept in future proceedings.
+The Commission is interested in exploring this concept in future proceedings, one possibility being the upcoming Industrial Service Options hearing of B.C.
+Hydro.

-8.0 GUIDELINES
+9.0 COMMISSION SYSTEM EXTENSION GUIDELINES